-- a.
-Performance metric: The average number of years in which trout mechanical removal trips occur.
-As a coarse measure of the impact of killing trout, this allows a distinction between alternatives that minimize mechanical removal.
-But the nature of the take, the purpose behind it, the methods of take, the disposition of the trout taken, and the mindset of those killing the fish also affect the sacred treatment of living beings.
-This performance metric was calculated from the coupled trout-humpback chub models. - b.
-Performance metric: The average number of years in which trout management flows occur.
-Trout management flows, designed to reduce reproduction or survival of juvenile trout, are considered to be killing by some Tribes, and should be minimized.
-Alternatives that include trout management flows are likely to differ in how often the flows are triggered, so this performance metric might ultimately help to distinguish the alternatives.
-This performance metric was calculated from the coupled trout-humpback chub models. - 4.
-Preserve and enhance the sacred integrity of Grand, Marble, and Glen Canyons.
-Grand, Marble, and Glen Canyons are sacred to many Tribes, and the preservation of their sacred integrity is important.
-The sanctity of the Canyons may be threatened by human impacts and behaviors, development, and the presence of artificial structures and activities.
-An important aspect of the sanctity is the intentionality of visitors: when outsiders enter the Canyons (on boat or hiking trips), the respect they show to the Canyons and Colorado River can affect the spiritual integrity.
-There are many consequences of the disturbance of this sanctity, including, but not limited to, a reduction of the spiritual strength of plants gathered and used by the Navajo for medicinal and cultural purposes; an inability to retire Navajo sacred objects into the Colorado River when they have become too old for continued use; weakening of the sacred role the Canyons play as a final resting place for Hopi; and an overall disruption of the state of mind and spirit of Zuni religious leaders and their experience of being within a very sacred place that embodies the Zuni emergence, migrations, creation of medicine bundles, and the communion with the spirits of Zuni ancestors. - a.
-Assessment: This resource goal, while of profound importance to the Tribes, is not thought to differ measurably across the alternatives under consideration in the LTEMP EIS, because it is not driven by flow operations from the dam or currently envisioned attendant activities.
-Future science plans could include activities that are objectionable to the Tribes.
-Future science planning should include meaningful consultation with the Tribes.
-This goal was evaluated in the narrative EIS analysis, but not the structured decision analysis.
+1 methods of take, the disposition of the trout taken, and the mindset of 2 those killing the fish also affect the sacred treatment of living beings.
+This 3 performance metric was calculated from the coupled trout-humpback chub 4 models.
+5 6 b.
+Performance metric: The average number of years in which trout 7 management flows occur.
+Trout management flows, designed to reduce 8 reproduction or survival of juvenile trout, are considered to be killing by 9 some Tribes, and should be minimized.
+Alternatives that include trout 10 management flows are likely to differ in how often the flows are triggered. so this performance metric might ultimately help to distinguish the 11 12 alternatives.
+This performance metric was calculated from the coupled 13 trout-humpback chub models.
+14 15 4.
+Preserve and enhance the sacred integrity of Grand, Marble, and Glen 16 Canyons.
+Grand, Marble, and Glen Canyons are sacred to many Tribes, and 17 the preservation of their sacred integrity is important.
+The sanctity of the 18 Canyons may be threatened by human impacts and behaviors, development, 19 and the presence of artificial structures and activities.
+An important aspect of 20 the sanctity is the intentionality of visitors: when outsiders enter the Canyons 21 (on boat or hiking trips), the respect they show to the Canvons and Colorado 22 River can affect the spiritual integrity.
+There are many consequences of the 23 disturbance of this sanctity, including but not limited to: a reduction of the spiritual strength of plants gathered and used by the Navajo for medicinal and 24 25 cultural purposes; an inability to retire Navajo sacred objects into the Colorado River, when they have become too old for continued use; weakening 26 27 of the sacred role the Canyons play as a final resting place for Hopi; and an 28 overall disruption of the state of mind and spirit of Zuni religious leaders and 29 their experience of being within a very sacred place that embodies the Zuni 30 emergence, migrations, creation of medicine bundles, and the communion 31 with the spirits of Zuni ancestors.
+32 33 a.
+Assessment: This resource goal, while of profound importance to the 34 Tribes, is not thought to differ measurably across the alternatives under 35 consideration in the LTEMP DEIS, because it is not driven by flow operations from the dam or currently envisioned attendant activities.
+36 37 Future science plans could include activities that are objectionable to the 38 Tribes.
+Future science planning should include meaningful consultation 39 with the Tribes.
+This goal was evaluated in the narrative DEIS analysis, 40 but not the structured decision analysis.
+41 42 5.
+Maintain and enhance healthy stewardship opportunities.
+Several of the 43 Tribes have been given a sacred stewardship responsibility for the 44 preservation and harmony of the world.
+For example, the Hopi have a 45 covenant with Ma'saw to be stewards of the earth; other Tribes have similar 46 stewardship ethics grounded in spiritual traditions.
+To maintain these

-Glen Canyon Dam Long-Term Experimental and Management Plan Final Environmental Impact Statement
+Glen Canyon Dam Long-Term Experimental and Management Plan Draft Environmental Impact Statement